Jbleezy/BO1-Reimagined/README.md

 * Upgraded camo now displays on more of the weapon
 * Ammo now gets added at the same time that it does in the reload animation
 * Decreased first raise time by 50%
+* Fixed an error in the sprint out animation

 #### Scavenger
 * Infinite damage